HIV & COVID-19

 There is a Shielded Patient List (SPL) held by NHS Digital.
 If you are on this list you might be able to access extra services such as food or prescription delivery or a free supply of vitamin D. Your doctor can add you to this list if you are not already on it but need to be.
 There is guidance for HIV clinicians on how to do this here.

-I think I’ve been told to shield when I don't need to
+I think I was told to shield when I don't need to

 In each case, GPs can override this code and update the list so that the person is removed if they have a CD4 count above 50, have had no opportunistic infections in the last six months, and have no other reason to shield.
 If you think you are affected by this then talk to your GP or your HIV clinician and direct them to this guidance.